 VCs are in pursuit of investments that will yield massive returns for their LPs.
 Generally speaking, this conversation starts and ends with total addressable market.
 Without a compelling market, a company is capped by the returns they can generate.
 This does not mean that the market has to be big now, but has the chance to develop into a major market (check out this example on Uber’s TAM).
 Check out our free guide for modeling your TAM here.

-Fund Age Matters
+Why the Fund Age Matters

 When raising capital, be sure to ask investors questions about the age of their fund and the capital they’ve committed.
 Remember that a VC generally returns funds to their LPs in 10-12 years.
 If their fund is getting older in age, they may feel pressure to create returns for their LPs.
 This pressure may be passed down to portfolio companies and could force you into an early exit.